jlegault/qlab/analysis/mri-analysis/blast/blast_documentation/blast_localizer_documentation.md

 ### Description

+#### Impact Statement for general audience

+Statistical Learning (SL) reflects the ability to parse patterns and information from the environment.
+It is an essential skill for various components of language learning, such as learning about which sounds are important for a target language and learning word boundaries.
+However, little is known about how the brain processes this SL information, since there are large variations in behavior and brain structure across individuals.
+This study aims to identify subject-specific neural regions of interest that are tuned to language processing and assess relationships between brain structure in these regions and individual SL performance.
+In particular, we are interested in predicting effective SL task performance using neural measures of language processing.
+This will help us identify which language-based regions are also important for SL within and between individuals.

 #### Overarching aim of subject-specific functional localizer

 To identify subject-specific ROIs tuned to language processing and assess relationships between ROI measures, language processing, and various behavioral tasks.